IN THE MOUNTAINS OF FIRE

 “The smugglers have brought us an interesting bit of intelligence,” e says.
 “Are you ready to go back to work?”
 I still don’t say anything, but I nod.

-Then Cyran points to the road below, and on it a long luxury vehicle comes our way, its length impractical for the mountain’s tight curves; I sure wouldn’t want to be the one driving it.
+Then Cyran points to the road below, and on its more distant reach I see a long luxury vehicle comes our way, its length impractical for the mountain’s tight curves; I sure wouldn’t want to be the one driving it.
 I haven’t smoked for the duration of my sickness, so when the wind puffs up I can smell the rich bread scent of stapleseed–a vehicle of The Charadoc!

 “That’s your target.
 We need it stopped, preferably with hostages taken,” Cyran tells me.
 “Do you feel up to it?”